 The driving force behind Hudson Link’s success is the men and women who were once incarcerated themselves – people with first-hand experience on the impact of mental and emotional rehabilitation on their lives, their families and their communities.

 The film’s title, Zero Percent, refers to the fact that not a single Hudson Link graduate has been re-incarcerated for a new crime within 3 years of release from prison.
 With a national recidivism rate of over 60%, “Zero Percent” provides real-life evidence of the far-reaching positive effects of the Hudson Link program.

-Director Tim Skousen and Hudson Link Executive Director Sean Pica attend the world premiere of Zero Percent at the Dallas International Film Festival (DIFF) on April 1, 2011 and participate in an panel discussion following the screening.
+Director Tim Skousen and Hudson Link Executive Director Sean Pica attend the world premiere of Zero Percent at the Dallas International Film Festival (DIFF) on April 1, 2011, and participate in a panel discussion following the screening.